 A $7 elevator ride takes you 15 stories above the city.

 If you don’t get out and go inside while on your private tour in the convertible MINI Cooper, you should make it part of your day when you visit North Beach.
 After coffee in the the morning, take one of the many staircases on the Western (North Beach) side up to the tower.
 Then take another staircase back down to North Beach for lunch and a glass of wine.

-But taking in the tiles is just one part of the fun.
-Climb the stairs, and you get treated to an amazing view of the Pacific Ocean.
+But appreciating the beauty of the tiles is just part of the fun.
+Climb the stairs and there you get an amazing view of the Pacific Ocean few visitors experience.

-Big Tour buses are not allowed in the neighborhood, and it is located far enough away from Golden Gate Park that very few visitors make the trek to discover the 16th Ave. steps.
-But for the adventurous, it is worth it, and will be one of those experiences to brag about back home.
+Big Tour buses are not allowed in the neighborhood, and it is located just far enough away from Golden Gate Park that few people bother to make the trek to discover the 16th Ave. steps.
+But for the adventurous willing to walk the 10 blocks it is worth it, and will be one of those experiences to brag about back home.
 Of course, if you don’t want to walk, I can take you there on a custom private tour as well.

 San Francisco has over 670 staircases that are public walkways.